Comics Writing 301: Scripting Your Mini-Series or OGN

 Sorry, this course is sold out!
 To be notified when it is available for enrollment again, subscribe to our email newsletter.

-- You will work with professional comic book editor and writer Andy Schmidt.
+- You will work with professional comic book writer and editor Paul Allor.

 - You will develop fully formed mini-series scripts no more than 22-pages long each.